ThirdAILabs/Universe/README.md

 machine, and you may need to run a clean build or delete your build folder.

 ## Debugging with GDB and ASan from Python
-1. Do a debug build.
+1. Do a Debug or RelWithDebInfo build.
 If you try to run a python test at this point, you may encounter errors or the python test won't run at all.
 2. Run `export LD_PRELOAD=$(gcc -print-file-name=libasan.so):$LD_PRELOAD`.
 This
 is NOT run automatically when you startup a development docker container, as